Why I-PEX Products Were Chosen for a State-of-the-Art Robot

 Products with a more advanced locking mechanism and shielding performance

-CABLINE-VS II (0.5 mm pitch, horizontal mating type micro-coaxial connector with EMI shielding cover and mechanical lock)
+CABLINE-VS II (0.5 mm pitch, horizontal mating type micro-coaxial connector with EMC shielding cover and mechanical lock)

-CABLINE-CA II (0.4 mm pitch, horizontal mating type (narrow space type) micro-coaxial connector with EMI shielding cover and mechanical lock)
+CABLINE-CA II (0.4 mm pitch, horizontal mating type (narrow space type) micro-coaxial connector with EMC shielding cover and mechanical lock)

 [GROOVE X, Inc.]

 GROOVE X was established in November 2015.
 With the mission "Bring out humanity’s full potential through robotics," the Company has developed LOVOT, a family-friendly robot that enriches people's lifestyles.
 In 2019, LOVOT won the VERGE's BEST ROBOT award in CES2019, the world's largest annual trade show for consumer electronics in Las Vegas.
 The robot also won the innovation award in CES2020.
 It was featured in more than 750 media outlets in 54 countries around the world.